President of the Board | Consultant at Boston Consulting Group (BCG)

 Treasurer of the Board

 Sarah is co-founder of Social Promise and inspires and implements much of our work in the New York area.
 In addition to her work with Social Promise, Sarah is a member the New York Junior League, the Central Park Conservancy Women’s Committee, and the Day Care Council of New York.
 Her expertise in education, literacy, and working with children with special needs is particularly important in our work with our partners who focus on education and the development of children.
 Sarah received her B.S. in Childhood and Special Education from New York University and her M.A. as a Literacy Specialist from Columbia University.

-Secretary of the Board
+Former Secretary of the Board